Get your customer service ready for Black Friday

 The craziness of Black of Friday shopping did not start yesterday.
 It has been going on for a good few years now, so the e-commerce market has gained some experience.
 It’s worth learning from your mistakes.
 First of all, analyze the performance of your agents.
 What could be improved, what shouldn’t have been done, and what was missing?
 A very good way to keep improving is to get insights from clients.
 Satisfaction can be surveyed not only by purchases but also with after-sales service.
 Knowing your customers’ thoughts is the key to the successful development and maintenance of your e-commerce brand.
 You can’t build a good brand without knowing your audience and having a reliable approach to satisfying their needs and wants.
 If you are building an e-commerce brand on shopify, or any other platform, the main principle of customer centricity should be the same: improve your product or service based on clients’ insights, not your assumptions.

 There is nothing wrong with starting to get ready for this period as early as July.
 Black Friday is crucial for many industries, so the better prepared you will be, the more profitable Black Friday can be for your e-commerce.
 If you sense that you need a lot of time to get everything done, just start a few months earlier.
 During Black Friday, every shortcoming can cost you money, so do your best to avoid any mistakes.

 Are you ready for Black Friday?

 Periods of increased traffic in e-commerce stores, such as Black Friday or the time leading up to Christmas, are big challenges for customer service agents.
-Preparation is the basis for meeting customer requirements and keeping your employees productive, but not overwhelmed.
-Thanks to implementing the above tips, you will surely rock this year’s Black Friday and even Christmas shopping season.
+Preparation is the basis for meeting customer requirements and keeping your employees productive, but not overwhelming.
+Thanks to implementing the above tips, you will surely rock this year’s Black Friday and even the Christmas shopping season.
 Be sure that you have prepared for every aspect, and let the shopping begin.
 Fingers crossed for your customer service team!